lukexodus/md-materials/Learn/Cloud/Azure.md

 ---

-# Identity and Access Management in Azure
+# Identity and Access Management

 Azure Identity and Access Management (IAM) serves as the foundational security layer for Microsoft's cloud platform, providing comprehensive identity services, access controls, and security policies that protect organizational resources and data.
 This system enables organizations to manage user identities, control access to applications and resources, and maintain security compliance across hybrid and multi-cloud environments.